rbarrimond/rss-analyzer-poster/README.md

 - **providers.tf**: Specifies the necessary providers for resource management.
 - **storageaccounts.tf**: Configures storage solutions for the application.
 - **outputs.tf**: Provides essential information about the deployed resources.
+- **variables.tf**: Defines variables used in the Terraform configuration.
+- **versions.tf**: Specifies the required Terraform version and provider versions.

 ## GitHub Actions

 The `.github/workflows` directory contains the CI/CD pipeline configuration:

+- **terraform.yml**: Automates the execution of Terraform commands (plan, apply, destroy).
-- **main_rssanalyzerposterrssai01.yml**: Defines the workflow for building, testing, and deploying the Azure Function App.
+- **ci_pipeline.yml**: Defines the CI pipeline for building, testing, and uploading build artifacts.
+- **cd_pipeline.yml**: Defines the CD pipeline for deploying the application to Azure.

 ## Usage